aksh45/climailsystem/README.md

 ```
 $ climail --help
 ```
-This will give show You all the valid commands available
+This will show You all the valid commands available

 ```
 Usage: climail [OPTIONS] COMMAND [ARGS]...